 Any fears or worries that children bring into the classroom should not go unnoticed by staff.

-It is a guiding principle of the law and child protection procedures that the protection and welfare of the child is always paramount..
+It is a guiding principle of the law and child protection procedures that the protection and welfare of the child is always paramount.
 The protection of children is a shared responsibility.
 Failure to provide an effective response can have serious consequences for the child.
 All staff in school are in a unique position to identify and help abused children.

 The wellbeing of children in our care takes precedence over any other consideration.
 The federation fully recognises all its responsibilities for child protection.